Zhaoxian-Wu/IOS/README.md

 - matplotlib 3.3.4
 - networkx 2.5.1

-2. Download the dataset to the file folder `./dataset` and create a file folder named `./cache`.
-The experiment output will be stored in `./cache`.
+2. Download the dataset to the directory `./dataset` and create a directory named `./record`.
+The experiment outputs will be stored in `./record`.

 - *MNIST*: [http://yann.lecun.com/exdb/mnist/](http://yann.lecun.com/exdb/mnist/)